 However, this fateful happenstance will lead to Becca’s next chapter.

 For her, being with Ruth is an introduction to how others live and while she’s not part of this world, it becomes part of her heart.
-Becca’s time to stay is only weeks, but she does not lay to waste her skills.
+Becca’s time to stay is only weeks, but she does not lie to waste her skills.
 Becoming a temporary employee as a nurse for Dr. Matt Carrington, she uncovers joy, sorrow, and love!

 But can Amish and Englischer family matters shred what blossoms outside of her Amish community?